 Ludmilla: In terms of walking, we both love Days 2 and 6 of the Walk the Algarve’s Wild West holiday.
 Day 4 also has some really nice parts, for instance, a lovely stretch through the ‘Strawberry Valley’.
 You just walk down into this peaceful valley and pick up some berries from the Medronho trees (locals use the berries to produce the famous local Medronho spirit).
 It’s a really peaceful and quiet place.

-Tony: On Day 3, cycling from Carrapateira to Pedralva is really nice because you’re walking on the cliff tops, and there are some amazing views in this area – the green valleys are so quiet and peaceful.
+Tony: On Day 3, cycling from Carrapateira to Pedralva is really nice because you’re cycling on the cliff tops, and there are some amazing views in this area – the green valleys are so quiet and peaceful.
 The most spectacular walk in my view though is on Day 6 – Vila do Bispo to Cabo de Sao Vicente/Sagres – because you have the view of the ocean over the cliffs.
 It’s such an enjoyable walk, especially during spring when the flowers are out.
 If you have good weather you can also go down to Ponta Ruiva beach, where you can enjoy a nice picnic lunch.
 Walking this day is pretty easy and the whole way you can see where you’re heading – the lighthouse at the very edge of the Iberian Peninsula.
 The lighthouse has a small navigation museum and a bar, so it’s perfect if you want to find out more about this place or need some refreshments at the end of the walk!

 Ludmilla: As for our Cycling in ‘The Real Algarve’ holiday, I really like Day 4 – Lagos to Pedralva – as it’s pretty easy cycling and you get to see so much of the area, going through so many villages.
-There are lots of orange trees on the way and early in the year you get the almond blossoms which are really beautiful!
+There are lots of orange trees on the way and early in the year you get the almond blossoms, which are really beautiful!
 It’s a great combination of getting to know more about the local culture, villages and lifestyle, and seeing so much of the natural beauty.

 Tony: The free day in Pedralva (Day 5) offers some really nice routes for cyclists.
 You can cycle along the valley, streams and green fields – it’s so pretty and perfectly flat – or along the cliff tops where there are some fabulous views!